Malulu/metaphorsrobot/call.md

 	</div>
 	<div class="6u 12u$(small)">
 		<h3>Contributions</h3>
-		<p>Authors are invited to submit a 2-page position paper using <a href="ftp://ftp.springernature.com/cs-proceeding/llncs/llncs2e.zip">latex</a> or <a href="ftp://ftp.springernature.com/cs-proceeding/llncs/word/splnproc1703.zip">word</a> templates that describes a new metaphor for interacting with social robots.
+		<p>Authors are invited to submit either a (1) 2-page position paper using <a href="ftp://ftp.springernature.com/cs-proceeding/llncs/llncs2e.zip">latex</a> or <a href="ftp://ftp.springernature.com/cs-proceeding/llncs/word/splnproc1703.zip">word</a> templates that describes a new metaphor for interacting with social robots; (2) or visual worl, including a film, drawings/sketches, poems, stories, pictorials, or other short creative piece that was created by the authors that illustrates a new methaphor for human-robot interactions.
 We welcome out of the box ideas that do not necessarily portray robots as utilitarian tools.
-Submissions are encouraged to include visuals (such as porfolios, sketches, short films, artworks, pictorials or other short creative pieces) that were created by the authors.
-Submissions materials should be emailed to robotmetaphors@gmail.com and need to be accompained by a short bio and the cv of the authors. </p>
+Submission materials should be emailed to robotmetaphors@gmail.com and need to be accompained by a short bio and the cv of the authors. </p>
 	</div>
 	<div class="6u$ 12u$(small)">
 		<h3>Topics (not limited to)</h3>